ECO (Educating Children Outdoors) Homeschool Adventures

 Frequently Asked Questions

-For kids 5 and under, we recommend attending Knee High Naturalists or Tiny Trekkers.
+For kids 5 and under, we recommend attending Tiny Trekkers or any of our specialty Early Childhood programs.
 If, however, you feel that your child is ready for higher level content or longer hikes, you are welcome to register for these sessions.
 Some things to keep in mind when deciding:

 • The Elementary session will cater to 1st – 5th grade, so younger children may have difficulty with activities or understanding content.
 Some extra adult guidance may be necessary.